josemanuelmejia/Obsidian/obsidian-history-vault-master/02 analysis/questions and arguments/Q1. Mining struggles antisystemic effects on capital accumulation/Profits, mining capital and gold accumulation.md

 ***p=sum(s)***

->The analyses of this part of the work demonstrate the erroneousness of the view (Rodbertus) according to which (...) a change in the magnitude of a certain capital is said to have no influence on the proportion of profit to capital, and thus on the rate of profit, on the assumption that the mass of capital, on which profits are calculated, grows simultaneously with the mass of profits, and vice versa.
+>The analyses of this part of the work demonstrate the erroneousness of the view (Rodbertus) according to which (...) a change in the magnitude of a certain capital is said to have ***no influence*** on the proportion of profit to capital, and thus on the rate of profit, on the assumption that the mass of capital, on which profits are calculated, grows simultaneously with the mass of profits, and vice versa.
 >This is true only in two cases.
 In the first place, it is true, assuming all other circumstances, especially the rate of surplus value, to remain unchanged, if there is a change in the value of that commodity which is money-commodity" (p.
 164).

 The exposition of Marx in their written contribution to Vol. III of Capital: capitalist production as a whole, highlights how the repetition of the capitalist appropriation of unpaid labor on the form of surplus-value (s), accumulates in a mass of profits.
 The whole process of capitalist production and circulation of commodities (C), require periods of material expansion which imply an increment of the productive capital (k) in order to accumulate a large mass of profits (p).

-For a magnitude of exchange value of every commodity produced by the capitalists (C), the total amount of capital invested (k) is the sum of constant capital (c) and variable capital (v).
-Indeed, if the exchange value of every commodity is greater than the productive capital (k) or cost price, is because it's difference is caused by the surplus-value (s) which is non paid labor which nothing costs to the capitalist's.
+For a magnitude of price of every commodity (C) produced by the capitalists, the total amount of capital invested (k) is the sum of constant capital (c) and variable capital (v).
+Indeed, if the price of every commodity is greater than the productive capital (k) or cost price, is because it's difference is caused by the surplus-value (s) which is non paid labor which nothing costs to the capitalist's.
+Which is the source of profit.

 C=c+v+s ; k=c+v